 Recruit and hire and train your team.
 Foster a sense of solidarity and “teaminess” as well as real emotional safety.

-Care for every engineer on your team.
+Care for the people on your team.
 Support them in their career trajectory, personal goals, work/life balance, and inter- and intra-team dynamics.

 Give feedback early and often.
 Receive feedback gracefully.
 Always say the hard things, but say them with love.

-Move us relentlessly forward, watching out for overengineering and work that doesn’t contribute to our goals.
+Move us relentlessly forward, staying alert for rabbit-holing and work that doesn’t contribute to our goals.
 Ensure redundancy/coverage of critical areas.

-Own the quarterly planning process for your team, be accountable for the goals you set.
-Allocate resources by communicating priorities and recruiting eng leads.
+Own the planning process for your team, be accountable for the goals you set.
+Allocate resources by communicating priorities and requesting support.
 Add focus or urgency where needed.